cyberman54/ESP32-Paxcounter/README.md

 - Pycom LoPy
 - Pycom LoPy4

-Target platform must be selected in [platformio.ini](https://github.com/cyberman54/ESP32-Paxcounter/blob/master/platformio.ini).
+Target platform must be selected in [platformio.ini](https://github.com/cyberman54/ESP32-Paxcounter/blob/master/platformio.ini).<br>

-Hardware dependent settings (pinout etc.) are stored in board files in /hal directory.
+Hardware dependent settings (pinout etc.) are stored in board files in /hal directory.<br>

-Suitable 3D printable cases can be found (and, if wanted so, ordered) on Thingiverse, see
+<b>3D printable cases</b> can be found (and, if wanted so, ordered) on Thingiverse, see
-<A HREF="https://www.thingiverse.com/thing:2670713">Heltec</A> and <A HREF="https://www.thingiverse.com/thing:2811127">TTGOv2</A>, for example.
+<A HREF="https://www.thingiverse.com/thing:2670713">Heltec</A> and <A HREF="https://www.thingiverse.com/thing:2811127">TTGOv2</A>, for example.<br>

+<b>Power consumption</b>:

+- Heltec ~650mW
+- TTGOv2 ~670mW
+- LoPy with expansion board: ~530mW
+- LoPy pure, without expansion board: ~460mW

+These results where metered with software version 1.2.0 during active wifi scan, no LoRa TX’ing, OLED display off, 5V USB powered.

 # Building